Home > About Our School > Departments > Humanities

 Geographical Investigation & Historical Inquiry

 Geographical Investigation and Historical Inquiry provide platforms for Kranjians to conduct authentic historical and geographical research beyond the classroom.
 For example, Geography students work in teams at Singapore Botanic Gardens to collect data, analyse and present their findings in response to issues of maintaining the garden as a World Heritage Site.
-At Changi Chapel Museum and Singapore History Gallery, History students analyse sources and artefacts from the past to discover how past societies functioned and think critically between the different interpretations of the past.
-In the process, all Geography and History students exercise self and relationship management skills, which are important for life.
+At former Ford Motor Factory and Singapore History Gallery, History students analyse sources and artefacts from the past to discover how past societies functioned and think critically between the different interpretations of the past.
+Through such inquiry-based approach, all Geography and History students exercise and develop self and relationship management skills, which are important for life.

-(Photo 1: Students working in groups before Historical Inquiry exercise)
+Lower Secondary students working in groups before the Historical Inquiry exercise

 Humanities Amazing Race during KSS Humanities Week